ovh/docs/pages/cloud/dedicated/getting-started-with-dedicated-server/guide.en-ca.md

 - **Disabled**: This option stops alert messages and interventions by OVHcloud.
 Choose this if you are executing pertinent administrative actions on the server which prevent an ICMP response.
 - **Enabled with proactive intervention**: If the server stops responding, an alert email is sent to you and the server will be checked by a technician.
 - **Enabled without proactive intervention**: You will receive an alert message by email in case the server stops responding.
-To initiate an intervention, you will need to create a support request.
+To initiate an intervention, enable your server monitoring with proactive intervention

 ![Monitoring](images/monitoring-your-server2.png){.thumbnail}